 The Practice Mode in RB3 has characters slouching regardless of their outfit.

-Pause Abuse: When the player pauses and unpauses in the middle of a song, the track scrolls back a few bars to help the player catch up after a pause, which can be abused to split up a really hard track into smaller, manageable sections.
+Pause Abuse: In RB3, when the player pauses and unpauses in the middle of a song, the track scrolls back a few bars to help the player catch up after a pause, which can be abused to split up a really hard track into smaller, manageable sections.
 While this has never been outright fixed, the game was eventually patched so that players who pause often will have their scores nullified.

 Performance Video: Every venue that doesn't feature a crowd (i.e. concert halls, nightclubs, pubs...) is this.
 In Rock Band 2, your band performs against one of four sets, from an all-white background to a 3-D laser show, while RB3 features trippy backgrounds which range from artsy stripes in dégradé to stardust and asteroids.